 ● Thunderbolt 3 connectivity

 ● Starting price: $4,999

-The Pro Display XDR is Apple's first branded display since the company discontinued its previous Thunderbolt Display desktop monitor sold between 2011 and 2016.
+The Pro Display XDR was Apple's first branded display since the company discontinued its previous Thunderbolt Display desktop monitor sold between 2011 and 2016.
 It packs a 6K resolution, an extremely high brightness, and an overall gorgeous design.
-It's the ideal solution for content creation.

 It has a resolution of 6,016 x 3,384 with a pixel-per-inch count of 218.
 That translates to 20.4 million pixels stuffed into a panel measuring 28.3 inches wide.
 It is framed by a one-inch aluminum enclosure with a 9mm bezel.
 The aspect ratio is 16:9.